sebastianrevuelta/Chess/README.md

-# Chess
+## Vulnerable chess.
+Web application game
 A simple vulnerable Chess Game

-It is a java chess game, you can deploy with docker.
+It is a j2ee chess game, you can deploy with docker.

 # Usage:
 gradle buildImage